Amish Advice Page

 Almost every Amish person believes something different about what happens to a photographed person.
 In Ethridge, there is a view that more English accepts than the Amish; when an Amish person is photographed, the photo takes their soul.
 We have never heard an Amish person proclaim this personally, but a few Amish people we talked to said they did know Amish people who hold this belief.
 We will link to an article from Amish America and a video below where our local wagon tour operator tells a television station about this belief, and we defend his statements.
 There are Amish who hold this belief here even though most do not.
 We have had many more Amish people pose for photographs and video clips, asking that they not be shown to the bishop.
 Some Amish youth have come out to wave at us when they see our vehicle drive by.
 In today's cell phone culture, where everyone can take a photo, it isn't hard to imagine how many souls a person would capture on a busy Saturday.
 We believe the Amish people have come to understand that not everyone will abide by their wishes, and they will have to live with being photographed.
 However, this doesn't mean we are saying to take photos of the Amish.
 We are saying that if a visitor does come to see our Amish community and doesn't care about what we have to say, they at least take photos of the Amish people working and leave their little ones out of it.

 Above is the video where Sam shows our area to the news station.
 We will include links to the best Amish-related website we have seen at Amish America, where they also have photos of the Amish and a famous Amish photographer.
 The question of whether or not the Amish believe cameras or pictures takes their soul is answered in the FAQ section on the Amish America website.
 You will find many more Amish-related things covered by a team who explores Amish life and living in a way much more profound than we cover.
 We suggest looking at the Amish America website and Bill Coleman's Photography of other Amish people.
-Bill Coleman is probably the most known Amish photographer.
-He has many Amish portraits from Amish who wanted their photos taken even though it is against their belief.
+Bill Coleman was probably the most known Amish photographer.
+He had many Amish portraits from Amish who wanted their photos taken even though it is against their belief.

 We at The Amish of Ethridge hope your trip is rewarding and filled with many memories.
 With the above advice, we hope all travelers have a safe and happy adventure that will last a lifetime.

 If you want to see our recommended resources page, we showcase Amish itineraries where you are given the best times and places to participate in our places of interest.
 Our restaurant guide can help you find the foods you like best and may show you a place you would love to try!
 The place you stay is vital to getting a good night’s sleep, so you wake rested and start your day of fun.
 We hope you enjoyed our Amish Advice Page.

 We are looking to advertise your product or service!